-Editor's note: This story has been updated since it was originally published on Jan.
-29.
+Editor's note: This story has been updated since it was first published in January 2016.

 Zika virus was an obscure illness until recently, especially in the Americas.
 But now it's "spreading explosively" through the New World, according to the World Health Organization (WHO), which has declared Zika a global public health emergency.

 "Most of what we've learned is not reassuring," said Dr. Anne Schuchat, principal deputy director of the U.S. Centers for Disease Control and Prevention (CDC), in an April 2016 statement about the disease.
 "Everything we look at with this virus seems to be a bit scarier than we initially thought."

 Zika could infect as many as 4 million people before the end of 2016, according to WHO director-general Margaret Chan, who says it has gone "from a mild threat to one of alarming proportions."
 Although Zika has been known to science for seven decades, it's only now recognized as a public-health crisis due to newfound links with birth defects and other potentially severe health problems.

 The suddenness of Zika's American outbreak has left many governments scrambling to catch up — and many people wondering what they can do to avoid the virus.
 Here are brief answers to some of the most vital, and vexing, questions about Zika:

 The Zika virus was discovered in a small Ugandan forest nearly 70 years ago.
 (Photo: Rod Waddington/Flickr)